 A 1099 is an Internal Revenue Service (IRS) form known as the "miscellaneous income" form.
 It is sent to a contractor, freelancer, or another person who has received income in the past tax year.
 It does not apply to a regular salary paid out on a consistent basis where benefits and taxes are withheld.

 1099 In Depth for Freelance Writers

+Since the 1099 is a US IRS form, this information applies only to US-based freelancers.
 Freelance writers (and other independent contractors) will receive this form from those who have paid them for work in the previous tax year.
 It is required to be sent to both the contractor/freelancer and the IRS.
 It is not required if the amount paid over the past year was less than $600.
 This form is not applicable to those who are regular employees.

-The 1099 is required to be sent to the contractor/freelancer postmarked by January 31 of each year and is a summary of total income paid to that contractor in the year previous to that January.
-The payer also has to send a summary of all the forms they sent out to the IRS by the end of February.
+The 1099 is required to be sent to the contractor/freelancer and postmarked by Jan.
+31 of each year.
+It is a summary of total income paid to that contractor in the year previous to that January.
+The payer must send to the IRS by the end of February a summary of all the 1099 forms they sent out.
+The IRS may double-check this against the income reported by the contractor/freelancer.

-When the Freelance Writer Has to Issue 1099s
+When the Freelance Writer Must Issue 1099s

-In addition, you'll need to also send a summary of all 1099s you've issued to the IRS.This may seem intimidating to new freelance writers; it may be best to procure a tax professional or accountant to take care of all this for you.
+In addition, you'll need to send a summary of all 1099s you've issued to the IRS.This may seem intimidating to new freelance writers; it may be best to procure a tax professional or accountant to take care of all this for you.
 However, know that 1099 forms are available from the IRS, and instructions are included for you.

 There are also websites that provide the service for less than a tax professional would charge.
 It's essential to have the tax identification or Social Security numbers and mailing addresses for any people you pay throughout the year.